 Governance design is the art of making ideas work.
-A law is just words on paper if it doesn’t achieve its stated goals or change with the times.
+A law is just words on paper if it doesn’t achieve stated goals or change with the times.
 We consider how a law operates in the “real world” – considering resource constraints, political trends, competing interests, and institutional inertia – and propose ways to succeed within that context.

-A Robust Legal Foundation, Strengthened by Strategic Partnerships
+Rigorous Legal Analysis, Strengthened by Strategic Partnerships

 Environmental issues arise from the complex relationship between humans and the natural world.
 Environmental problems and their causes may be defined by resource limitations, poor health, poverty, market failures, or legal disincentives.
 To find innovative, long-lasting solutions to these problems, then, we need a multi-disciplinary approach.
-While we always begin our analysis from a legal perspective, we partner with natural science, economics, public health, psychology, and technical experts to ground that analysis and translate our findings to reach and inspire diverse audiences.
+While we begin our analysis from a legal perspective, we partner with natural science, economics, public health, psychology, and technical experts to complement that analysis

+We also partner with stakeholders, to inform how we can translate our findings to reach and inspire diverse audiences.
 Decision-makers face competing demands and time constraints.
-That’s why we accompany our research with practical products such as training manuals, workshops, legislative and regulatory text, podcasts, and tailored consulting services.
+Based on their needs, we may accompany our research with practical products such as checklists, workshops, draft regulatory text, podcasts, and tailored consulting services.

 Scroll up the side bar and click on “Subscribe to our Mailing List” to receive policy products and invitations to our events.